1968 Canadian federal election: Parties and campaigns

+Liberals

-Pierre Trudeau, who was a relative unknown until he was appointed to the cabinet by Pearson, won a surprise victory over Paul Martin Sr., Paul Hellyer and Robert Winters in the party's leadership election in April, and as had been widely expected, called an immediate election.
-The charismatic, intellectual, handsome, single, and fully bilingual Trudeau soon captured the hearts and minds of the nation, and the period leading up to the election saw such intense feelings for him that it was dubbed "Trudeaumania."
-At public appearances, he was confronted by screaming girls, something never before seen in Canadian politics.
+As had been widely expected, Trudeau called an immediate election after he was sworn in as prime minister.
+Bilingual Trudeau soon captured the hearts and minds of the nation, the period leading up to the election being dubbed "Trudeaumania."
 The Liberal campaign was dominated by Trudeau's personality.
 Liberal campaign ads featured pictures of Trudeau inviting Canadians to "Come work with me", and encouraged them to "Vote for New Leadership for All of Canada".
-The substance of the campaign was based upon the creation of a "just society", with a proposed expansion of social programs.
+The substance of the campaign was based upon a proposed expansion of social programs.

-The principal opposition to the Liberals was the Progressive Conservative Party led by Robert Stanfield.
-The party was still smarting from the nasty infighting that had led to the ousting of leader John Diefenbaker.
-The PCs also had problems with their policy on Quebec: the Tories, hoping to contrast with the rigidly federalist Trudeau, and embraced the idea of deux nations, meaning that their policies would be based on the idea that Canada was one country housing two nations - French-Canadians and English-speaking Canadians.
-As Conservative candidates began to renounce this policy, the party was forced to backtrack, and late in the campaign, ran ads signed by Stanfield that stated that the PC Party stood for "One country, one Canada".
-Trudeau had more success on this point, promoting his vision of a Canada whole and indivisible.
-The Tories were also hurt by the aforementioned redistribution of seats, which disproportionately reduced representation in their traditional strongholds.
+Progressive Conservatives

+The principal opposition to the Liberals was the Progressive Conservative Party (PC Party) led by Robert Stanfield, who had previously served as premier of Nova Scotia.
+The PCs started the election campaign with an internal poll showing them trailing the Liberals by 22 points.

+Stanfield proposed introducing guaranteed annual income, though failed to explain the number of citizens that would be covered, the minimum income level, and the cost to implement it.
+Due to concerns that the term "guaranteed annual income" sounded socialist, he eventually switched to using the term "negative income tax".
+These mistakes made the policy hard for voters to understand and harmed the PCs.
+What also damaged the PCs was the idea of deux nations (meaning that Canada was one country housing two nations - French Canadians and English-speaking Canadians).
+Marcel Faribault, the PCs' Quebec lieutenant and MP candidate, was unclear on whether he supported or opposed deux nations and Stanfield did not drop him as a candidate.
+This led to the Liberals positioning themselves as the party that supported one Canada.
+In mid-June, they ran a full-page newspaper advertisement that implied that Stanfield supported deux nations; Stanfield called the ad "a deliberate lie" and insisted he supported one Canada.

+New Democratic Party

-On the left, former long-time Premier of Saskatchewan Tommy Douglas led the New Democratic Party, but once again failed to make the electoral break-through that was hoped for when the party was founded in 1960.
-Douglas gained a measure of personal satisfaction - the ouster of Diefenbaker had badly damaged the PC brand in Saskatchewan, and played a major role in allowing the NDP to overcome a decade of futility at the federal level in Saskatchewan to win a plurality of seats there.
+On the left, former long-time Premier of Saskatchewan Tommy Douglas led the New Democratic Party.
+The ouster of Diefenbaker had damaged the PC brand in Saskatchewan, and played a major role in allowing the NDP to overcome a decade of electoral failre at the federal level in Saskatchewan to win a plurality of seats there.
 Nevertheless, these gains were balanced out by losses elsewhere in the country.
 Under the slogan, "You win with the NDP", Douglas campaigned for affordable housing, higher old age pensions, lower prescription drug prices, and a reduced cost of living.
 However, the NDP had difficulty running against the left-leaning Trudeau, who was himself a former supporter of the NDP.
-Douglas would step down as leader in 1971, but remains a powerful icon for New Democrats.
+Douglas would step down as leader in 1971, but remained a powerful icon for New Democrats.